flame-code/FLAME/docs/potential.rst

             ``cp2k``: CP2K DFT/QM/MM code :cite:`Cp2k`.

             ``msock``: Network socket interface.
-Uses the i-Pi protocol to interact with extrenal codes.
+Uses the i-Pi protocol to interact with extrenal codes :cite:`ceriotti_i-pi:_2014`.

 ..  warning:: mpmd seems identical to lj, which one to select?

-**potential_sec**: (string) Secondary interatomic potential, usually used to perform a preliminary relaxations or to evaluate an approximate Hessian matrix.
-All available options identical to  **potential**.
+**potential_sec**: (string) Secondary interatomic potential, usually used to perform a preliminary relaxation or to evaluate an approximate Hessian matrix.
+All available options are identical to  **potential**.

     default: None

-**core_rep**: (logical) If selected, adds a repulsive potential to the **potential** method based on the atomic radii.
+**core_rep**: (logical) If selected, a repulsive potential to the **potential** method is added based on the atomic type.
 Some potentials (like PAW DFT) tend to cause issues if atoms get too close to each other and the core regions start to overlap.
 To avoid atoms from getting too close, a repulsive :math:`\frac{1}{r^{12}}` term is added.